Rem598/Demographic-Data-Analysis-Project/README.md

 ## Analysis Objectives

-1.  [cite_start]**Exploration (Descriptive Statistics):** Calculate measures of central tendency, dispersion, and shape for numerical variables like Age, Household Income, and Internet Usage Hours[cite: 132].
+1.  **Exploration (Descriptive Statistics):** Calculate measures of central tendency, dispersion, and shape for numerical variables like Age, Household Income, and Internet Usage Hours.
-2.  [cite_start]**Distribution Assessment:** Visualize and describe the distribution of Age and Internet Usage Hours using Histograms[cite: 155, 181].
+2.  **Distribution Assessment:** Visualize and describe the distribution of Age and Internet Usage Hours using Histograms.
-3.  [cite_start]**Outlier Check:** Use descriptive statistics and boxplots to identify extreme values in Household Income[cite: 194, 207].
+3. **Outlier Check:** Use descriptive statistics and boxplots to identify extreme values in Household Income.
 4.  **Relationship Analysis (Crosstabs & Chi-Square):** Test for relationships between pairs of categorical variables, including:
     * [cite_start]Gender and Marital Status[cite: 209].
     * [cite_start]Region and Home Ownership[cite: 212].